CornellDataScience/info1998/syllabus.md

 Office hours are listed on the home page.

-If none of these office hours fit into your schedule, please book with the TAs that are by appointment.
+If none of these office hours fit into your schedule, please post your questions to ED and a TA will respond in a timely manner.

 ----------------------------------------------------------------------------------------
 ### Course description